szewczyk-bartosz/mikoshi-example/README.md

 ```

 Open `flake.nix` as root (using sudo) and set the values at the top of the `let` block - `username`, `hostname`, `timeZone`, and `systemStateVersion`.
 Everything else can be left as is (if you are on BIOS then read the boot comments).

+Open the hardware config file with vim and ensure the masks on the boot partition are `0077`

 ```bash
 sudo nixos-install --flake .#<yourhostname>